sassafrastech/gather-docs/_includes/faqs/reservations.md

 Each of the above is configurable for a single resource or group of resources.

+#### Can I reserve multiple resources for the same event?

+We are working on this function.
+Currently, the system will merge events with the same names and times into a single event on the reservations calendar, but you do have to create multiple reservations.

 #### How do I configure all the above settings?

 Click 'Reservations' and then click the 'Protocols' tab.
 Create a new protocol or edit an existing one.